mia-platform/integration-connector-agent/docs/sources/45_azure_devops.md

   - **username** (*string*): The username used to validate incoming webhook requests
   - **secret** ([*SecretSource*](../20_install.md#secretsource)): The secret used to validate incoming webhook requests
 - **webhookPath** (*string*) *optional*: The path where to receive the webhook events.
 Defaults to `/azure-devops/webhook`.
+- **organizationSubscriptions** (*boolean*) *optional*: if set to true the Azure DevOps PAT must have admin privileges and the webhooks subscriptions will be registered on the organization itself receiving events from all the projects
 - **azureDevOpsOrganizationUrl** (*string*): The Azure DevOps organization URL
 - **azureDevOpsPersonalAccessToken** ([*SecretSource*](../20_install.md#secretsource)): The PAT used to authorize the calls to th Azure DevOps endpoint